technohippy/red-grape/README.txt

 ## DESCRIPTION:

 RedGrape is an in-memory graph database written in ruby.
+I made this in order to learn how graph databases work so that please do not use this for serious purposes.

 ## FEATURES/PROBLEMS:

 * load GraphML
+* construct a graph programmatically
+* traverse nodes and edges

 ## SYNOPSIS:

+  g = RedGrape.load_graph 'data/graph-example-1.xml'
   g.v(1).out('knows').filter{it.age < 30}.name.transform{it.size}

 ## REQUIREMENTS: